Loganair Cabin Bag Rules 2026 — Dimensions, Weight & Strictness

 Loganair carry-on baggage rules for 2026.

-upgrading in advance.
-If your bag is borderline, measure it with all external pockets, wheels, handles,
+borderline, measure it after packing with all external pockets, wheels, handles, and feet included.

 Loganair cabin bag dimensions vary by ticket type.
 Basic or economy fares typically allow only a small personal item stowed under the seat.
 Standard and priority fares allow a larger overhead locker bag.
-See the baggage allowances above for verified dimensions by fare class, updated March 2026.
+See the baggage allowances above for verified dimensions by fare class, updated June 2026.

 How strict is Loganair about cabin bags?